How Norway spruce can help future forests

 Cones hanging from tree

 Norway spruce is widely grown for the Christmas tree market, along with Nordmann fir and lodgepole pine.
-The fragrant, bright green needles and full, rounded shape make Norway spruce a firm favourite when it comes to choosing a tree and may well be pride of place in your home this year.
+The fragrant, bright green needles and full, rounded shape make Norway spruce a firm favourite when it comes to choosing a tree and one may well be in pride of place in your home this December.

 But did you know you can also find a variety of this beautiful conifer growing in the nation’s forests?
-Conifers are not just for Christmas, they are important for providing a sustainable source of wood that we use in our everyday lives.
+Conifers are not just for Christmas; they're important for providing a sustainable source of wood that we use in our everyday lives.

 Canopy of trees from below against a blue sky